 - microcontroller (typically with reduced number instruction numbers

 - lack of resources (especially RAM!!!)

 - dedicated HW

 - dedicated interaction patterns

 - a microwave oven is -not- a general purpose computer

-these assumptions leads to different programming styles, and to SW architectures different from general purpose computers designed to be small the problem...
+these assumptions leads to different programming styles, and to SW architectures different from general purpose computers the problem...